 Have you ever thought to yourself, ’There has to be a better way?’
 As you go through life do you find needs you’d like to meet?
 We all see needs in our community everywhere we go.
-Students who graduate with the master of arts in ministry entrepreneurship and innovation degree will be fully equipped to meet those needs in practical and relevant ways.
+Students who graduate with a master of arts in Ministry Entrepreneurship and Innovation degree will be fully equipped to meet those needs in practical and relevant ways.

-Students become better prepared for their community or ministerial role through unique course formats, delivery modes, online interaction, and learning in community with a like-minded cohort.
-Graduates receive personalized guidance from a faculty mentor as he or she chooses their own learning path, plus training with the strategic leadership skills required to effectively see a need and fill a need.
+Students become better prepared for their community or ministerial roles through unique course formats, delivery modes, online interaction, and learning in community with a like-minded cohort.
+Graduates receive personalized guidance from a faculty mentor as they choose their own learning path as well as training with the strategic leadership skills required to effectively see a need and fill a need.

 - Build community online with a cohort of like-minded learners through weekly face-to-face interaction using the innovative Zoom system.

 - Each course is intensive and is completed in 6 weeks.
 Students take one course at a time.
 This means more focus and less stress for you.

 - Students are paired with a faculty mentor who will work with you to select readings, conferences to attend, or MOOC’s to take to help you with your concentration specialty as you choose your own learning.